devruhul/the-superhero-direction/README.md

 <!-- Site work  -->

-*  This site use to collect donation for climate changing
+*  This site use to collect donation for help poverty people

 *  Sum all amount of donation money